-The online B.B.A. in Accounting degree from Utica University will prepare you to produce, communicate, and interpret financial statements through a variety of rewarding business and accounting careers.
+The online bachelor's degree in accounting degree from Utica University will prepare you to produce, communicate, and interpret financial statements in a variety of rewarding business and accounting careers.

 Your Accounting Career Success Begins Here

-Utica University’s online B.B.A. in Accounting program delivers the academic foundation you need to succeed in an ever-changing business world, plus a portion of the courses required for the Certified Public Accountant (CPA) credential.
-When you graduate, you’ll be fully prepared to pursue a master’s degree and complete the full CPA educational requirements to take the CPA exam and begin your accounting career.
+Utica University’s online Bachelor of Business Administration degree in Accounting delivers the academic foundation you need to succeed in an ever-changing business world, plus a portion of the courses required for the Certified Public Accountant (CPA) credential.
+When you graduate, you’ll be fully prepared to pursue a master’s degree in accounting and complete the full CPA educational requirements to take the CPA exam and begin your accounting career.

 The Bureau of Labor Statistics reports a steady industry growth rate of 4% for the professional field of accounting.
-At this rate, more than 61,000 new accounting positions are expected to be created by 2029, making now the perfect time to pursue the CPA credential and begin your accounting career with the online B.B.A. in Accounting degree.1
+At this rate, about 126,500 openings for accountants and auditors are projected each year, on average, over the next decade.
+This makes now the perfect time to pursue the CPA credential and begin your accounting career with the online Bachelor of Business Administration in Accounting degree.1

 Median annual salary for accountants in 20211

 New accounting positions available by 20311

 Examples of Career Opportunities with a Bachelor's in Accounting